-“It seems to me,” said the old fellow, “that a boy should give way to an old man.”
+The fellow said, “It seems to me that a boy should give way to an old man.”

-“The path is for me as well is for you,” I answered.
+“The path is for me as well is for you,” I replied.

-“Well that’s true enough,” said the old man.
+“Well that’s true enough,” he said.
 “And where are you going?”

 “I am going into service.”

 Soon after, the old man said he was leaving and wouldn’t be back for a while.
-He told me to strew sand on the floors every day, and he forbid me to open one particular locked door.
+He told me to strew sand on the floors every day.
+It wasn’t a difficult job, and I would have lots of time on my hands.
+But then he forbid me to open one particular locked door.